 For use in dry wells, underdrains and connecting downspouts, pipes are used.
-Pipes shall be rigid and durable and made of Schedule 40 PVC or HDPE and have either a 4-inch or 6-inch inside diameter.
+Pipes shall be rigid and durable and made of Schedule 40 PVC or HDPE.
 Pipes are solid when connecting downspouts to dry wells or exiting dry wells to a discharge point.
 Pipes used in an aggregate system, such as a dry well, Modified French Drain, or underdrain are perforated.
-Pipe with circular perforations are to be located in the trench as per Figure 2.
-Pipe inside diameters shall be considered 4-inches when the pipe diameter is not specified.
+Pipe with circular perforations are to be located in the trench as per detail on right.
+Pipe inside diameters shall be either 4-inch or 6-inch when pipe diameter is not specified.